ArmanGrewal03/rpg-game/README.md

 1. **Clone the Repository:**
    Clone this repository to your local machine.

-2. **Install Android Studio:**
+2. **Install VScode:**
-   Make sure you have Android Studio installed.
+   Make sure you have VScode installed.

 3. **Open Project:**
-   Open the project in Android Studio and locate the folder where the repository is cloned.
+   Open the project in VScode and locate the folder where the repository is cloned.
 Select the project folder.

-4. **Sync Project:**
+4. **Install Live Server Extension in VScode:**
-   Let Android Studio sync the project and download any necessary dependencies.
+   Go to extensions, and install Live Server by Ritwick Dey.

-5. **Connect Device or Emulator:**
+5. **Launch Live Server:**
-   Connect an Android device to your computer or set up an emulator to test the application.
+   Launch live server by clicking "Go Live" in the bottom right corner.

-6. **Build and Run:**
+6. **Play Game:**
-   Build and run the project by clicking the "Run" button in Android Studio or using the shortcut (usually Shift + F10).
+   Follow prompts on screen.